browserengineering/book/book/browsersandweb.md

      Netscape Navigator was available for Linux at that time, but it wasn’t viewed as especially fast or featureful compared to its implementation on other operating systems.

 [^11]:
-     Browsers are so performance-sensitive in many places that merely the introduction of an abstraction - and the typical ensuing function call or branching overhead - can cause an unacceptable performance cost.
+     Browsers are so performance-sensitive in many places that merely the introduction of an abstraction - and the typical ensuing function call or branching overhead---can cause an unacceptable performance cost.

 [^12]:
      I say “forced’, which has a negative connotation, but it’s more of an iterative & continuous process of improvement.